TylerTemp/SaintsField/README.md

 3. Delete an element will first be deleted, then the array will duplicated the last element.
 4. UI Toolkit: you might see the UI flicked when you remove an element.

+Parameters:

+*   `int size` the size of the array or list
+*   AllowMultiple: No

 ```csharp
 [ArraySize(3)]
 public string[] myArr;